section-engineering-education/engineering-education/content/articles/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/index.md

 The first car you add into the scenario canvas is the ego car by default.
 You can change to any actor that you want afterwards.

 To add a car into the scenario canvas, click on the `actors`, then select your preferred actor.
 After that, you drive the cursor to the position you want on the road.

 ![Adding cars](/engineering-education/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/driving-six.png)

 Since these are automated cars, you have to create a `way point`.
 A waypoint is a specific lane which the car will follow.
 When creating a scenario and an actor is involved, you cannot run this program without adding a waypoint.

-In adding a waypoint, every car has its waypoint.
-Select the car/ truck that you want to add a waypoint to, then right-click on it and select `add way point`.
+When adding a waypoint, every car has its waypoint.
+Right-click the car/truck that you want to add a waypoint to, and select `add way point`.
 It creates a cursor that enables you to create this waypoint.

 After this, you can run the simulation to see how it works.
-We can see the program run as we want it to.
+We can see the program run as we want it to:

 ![Running program](/engineering-education/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/driving-seven.png)